 Next I repainted all the walls, because the first time I painted the room I ran out of paint halfway through the last coat.
 The new paint color I chose is very similar to what I have done previously, except that it was a clearer blue with less of a purple undertone.
 This paint color is CIL Fostoria Glass Blue.

 This was our favorite part of the room.
 Tony and I built this desk top from reclaimed fir hydro pole cross arms.
 We cut them, planed them, glued them, sanded, stained, then finished with epoxy resin.
 The desk and steps are so shiny, and it really brings out the character of the wood (Check my Youtube video for the entire process).
 We also installed the drawer boxes and the hardware during week 5.

-Shared boys bedroom with built in beds reveal!
+Shared boys bedroom built in bed with storage reveal!

 This last week we worked on installing the plywood frame for the loft bed and finishing off the solid fir trim around the loft bed.

 I replaced the two dressers that we originally had with one tall boy dresser.
-I found this dresser at a thrift store, and refinished it using two shades of built a raised bungalow.
-The full tutorial for this dresser makeover will be coming in a few weeks!
+I found this dresser at a thrift store, and refinished it using two shades of country chic paint.
+Here is that dresser tutorial.

 My budget ran out by the time I got to the artwork, so for the most part I used frames and pictures I already had.
 Then I filled it in with some 10 inch square IKEA frames, and put sentimental baby onesies and button up shirts in them.